 Over the last 20 years, a phenomenon has taken place.
 A huge percentage of commerce, and therefore, the world has moved online.
 Today everything from fresh produce to cars is being bought online, often sight unseen.
 The key to this transformation — besides near exponential advances in computing power and cloud storage — is convenience.
+Purchasing property still remains highly inconvenient from the consumer perspective.
+To many, it begins to feel like a full-time job.
+Real estate transactions still rely on physical paperwork, notaries, numerous stakeholders and face-to-face meetings.

 Tradition has trumped efficiency thus far in the world of real estate transactions, but it won’t be like this forever.
 Real estate transactions online are coming sooner than you think.
 That may be music to the ears of consumers, but to many real estate professionals who are entrenched in (and highly efficient at) the current way of doing business, it may seem more like a death knell.